 If you don’t have any home systems, I suggest choosing 3 systems to start.
 Then, you can gradually add more systems to fit your priorities.

-Design a Plan for Each System
+Design a Plan for Each Routine

-Now, that you have your 3 systems, it’s time to design your system.
+Now, that you have your 3 routines, it’s time to design your system.
 What do you want to complete with your system?
 Your morning and evening routines might be completely different than my morning and evening routines.

 As you set-up your systems, determine why you need this system and what will you do as part of the system to make your home and family life easier.